jkumarad24/hello-world/README.md

 # hello-world
 MY first test repository
-This is trial run . we are just a second away from greatness
+This is a trial run . we are just a second away from greatness